GiselleNessi/cocina-recipes-app-manager/README.md

 ## About

 Cocina is an online cookbook web application.
-It’s a place where users can add, edit, share and deletes their own recipes as well as browse other users recipes for inspiration all in on place.
+It’s a place where users can add, edit, share and deletes their own recipes, as well as browse other users’ recipes for inspiration - all in one place.

-In order to add, edit and store recipes, users can register with their name, email and password in a save manner.
-Once registered users can loggin and manage their cookbook.
+In order to utilise their personal cookbook, users can register with their name, email and password in a secure manner.
+Once registered, users can log in and manage their cookbook.

-The aim of the site from the owner and is to promote owners cooking tools and utensil while providing a place for users, to get inspired to cook and create and manage their own cookbook all this is met by providing this functional and easy to use web application.
+The aim of the site for the owner is to promote their range of cooking tools and utensils while providing a place for users to get inspired to cook and create and manage their own cookbook.
+All this is met by providing this functional and easy to use web application.

-Users will be able to perform CRUD (Create, Read, Update and Delete) profiles and recipes.
-Users will be able to update all their recipes once they are signed up and logged in.
+Users will be able to manage their own profiles and recipes, through the implementation of CRUD (Create, Read, Update and Delete) operations.

-A free to join site that brings people together and allows them to share their passion for cooking.

 ### Project Rational

 This app was created for the Data-Centric Development project of Code Institute Full Stack Software Development course.
-The project scope was to create a web app using Python and a no-SQL database (MongoDB), which uses CRUD operations to allow users to easily create, read, update and delete data from a database viewed through a web application
+The project scope was to create a web app using Python and a no-SQL database (MongoDB), which uses CRUD operations to allow users to easily create, read, update and delete data from a database viewed through a web application.

 This was developed as both a front-end and backend project.
 The technologies used for each are:
 - Frontend: HTML, CSS, JavaScript